blankaex/blog/_posts/2020-03-10-switching-to-linux.md

 _Why Fedora, then?_ Because it has great defaults.
 It's super easy to get up and running, and it's immediately usable out of the box.
 It comes with all the essentials, and is extremely well-integrated with the Linux ecosystem (i.e. [GNOME](https://en.wikipedia.org/wiki/GNOME), [SELinux](https://en.wikipedia.org/wiki/Security-Enhanced_Linux)).
 In fact, managing SELinux on Fedora is seamless because Red Hat maintains it.
 Your binaries will ship with the best protections, and you'll appreciate the minimal install option if you decide to eventually go down the power user rabbit hole.

-_But if distros are mostly the same, then can't I just use anything?_ No. The things I mentioned above are some of the few ways distros _can_ differ, and you definitely want all of those things.
-Just trust me on this one.
-Try Fedora for a few months, even if nothing about it seems appealing to you.
+_But if distros are mostly the same, then can't I just use anything?_ [No.]({{ site.url }}/derivative-distros/) Aside from the issues with derivatives, the features I mentioned above are some of the few ways distros _can_ differ, and you definitely want them all.
+Take it at faith and try Fedora for a few months, even if nothing about it seems appealing to you.
 Just as your first car need not be your last car, your first Linux distro need not be your last Linux distro.

 If you've made it this far without messaging me to address the elephant in the room, congratulations.